EEN421/EEN421.github.io/_posts/Which-Devices-Are-Internet-Facing?.md

 ### 📍 External Attack Surface Mapping

-Immediately know which machines are reachable from the Internet.
+✔️ Immediately know which machines are reachable from the Internet.

 <br/>

 ### 👤 Shadow IT Discovery

-Find those random Azure VMs someone spun up with public NICs and an RDP port “just for testing.”
+✔️ Find those random Azure VMs someone spun up with public NICs and an RDP port “just for testing.”

 <br/>

 ### 🧱 Firewall Misconfiguration Detection

-If inbound connections are hitting servers that shouldn’t be public… …fix your perimeter.
+✔️ If inbound connections are hitting servers that shouldn’t be public… …fix your perimeter.

 <br/>

 ### ⚔️ Compromise Triaging

-Inbound traffic spikes from unusual countries?
+✔️ Inbound traffic spikes from unusual countries?
 You’ll see it here.

 <br/>

 ### 📋 Compliance Evidence (CIS, NIST, ISO)

-Provides documented proof of systems exposed to the public Internet.
+✔️ Provides documented proof of systems exposed to the public Internet.

 <br/>

 ### 📡 Identify Stealth Exposures

-If a device’s NIC is private, but inbound connections are still happening → NAT or unusual routing.
+✔️ If a device’s NIC is private, but inbound connections are still happening → NAT or unusual routing.

 <br/>

 ### 🛡️ Validate Zero Trust Assumptions

-Trust but verify.
-Zero Trust cannot rely on a single boolean flag.
+✔️ **Trust but verify.** Zero Trust cannot rely on a single boolean flag.

 <br/><br/><br/><br/>